mmbman/Katagiri/1986-05-31-Goldenness-of-the-Earth.md

 ### Transcript

 <p align="center" style="font-style: italic">
-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/the-goldenness-of-the-earth-the-sweet-milk-of-the-long-river" target="_blank">Listen to this talk on mnzencenter.org</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/the-goldenness-of-the-earth-the-sweet-milk-of-the-long-river" target="_blank">Listen to this talk</a>
 </p>

 ***This transcript is in rough draft stage.***